 When you’re ready to distribute your app to testers, you create an ad hoc provisioning profile specifying an App ID that matches one or more of your apps, a set of test devices, and a single distribution certificate.

 Each device in an ad hoc provisioning profile is identified by its unique device ID (UDID).
 The devices you register and add to a provisioning profile are stored by Member Center.
 Each individual or organization can register up to 100 devices per product family per membership year for development and testing.
-For example, you can register 100 Apple Watch, 100 iPad, 100 iPhone, and 100 iPod Touch devices per year.
+You can register 100 devices of each type per year.
+For iOS apps, you can register 100 iPad, 100 iPhone, and 100 iPod Touch devices.

 Registering Test Devices

 Register one or more test devices before you create an ad hoc or team provisioning profile.
 To register test devices, collect device IDs from testers and add them to Member Center.

 Testers don’t need to install Xcode to locate the device ID.
 For iOS apps, testers can get their device ID using iTunes.
 Send the instructions in Locating iOS Device IDs Using iTunes to testers and ask them to send their device IDs to you, or follow these steps to collect your own device IDs.
 For Apple TV devices, send the instructions in Locating Device IDs Using System Information to testers.
 They need to connect the Apple TV to their Mac to get the device ID.

 In Member Center, register one or more devices, as described in Registering Devices Using Member Center.

 Next, create an archive of your app.
 Xcode stores this archive in the Archives organizer.

 In the Xcode project editor, choose a generic device—Generic iOS Device, Generic tvOS Device, or Generic iOS Device + watchOS Device—or your device name from the Scheme toolbar menu.